Financial-Times/ft-origami/docs/syntax/scss.md

 SASS features should be used only where they result in increased clarity and reuse.
 Care should be taken that the resulting CSS is not compromised by unnecessary SASS nesting.

+## SASS version

+Component developers and Origami build tools *must* use SASS version ~3.3.0, and *should* fix any issues alerted by the compiler as deprecation warnings from 3.2.

 ## Selectors

 ### Naming conventions and encapsulation